 The District, in accordance with state law, provides workers' compensation benefits to employees who suffer a work-related illness or are injured on the job.
+The district has workers' compensation coverage.
 Benefits help pay for medical treatment and make up for lost income while recovering.
 Specific benefits are prescribed by law depending on the circumstances of each case.

-All work-related accidents or injuries should be reported immediately to the Benefits Specialist at 903-446-2455.
+All work-related accidents or injuries should be reported immediately to the Benefits Specialist at 903-381-2455.
 Employees who are unable to work due to a work-related injury will be notified of their rights and responsibilities under the Texas Labor Code.
-All employees are eligible.
+See Workers' Compensation Benefits for information on use of paid leave for such absences